Floodplain & Flood Insurance Information

 York County's original FEMA Federal Insurance Rate Maps (FIRM) is dated December 16, 1988.
 Any house built prior to that date without substantial improvements or additions is considered a Pre-Firm structure.

-Flood ZoneTo see the flood zone on your property and make a map of it go to the GIS link and do the following steps:
+Flood ZoneTo see the flood zone on your property and make a map of it go to the Property Information Search and complete the following steps: